 Stake

-Cambridge Medical and Rehabilitation Centre (CMRC) is a provider of specialized rehabilitation and long-term care, with facilities in Abu Dhabi and Al Ain in the UAE, and Dhahran in Saudi Arabia.
-CMRC provides multidisciplinary and intensive rehabilitation for individuals suffering from a range of medical conditions such as strokes, brain or spinal cord injuries, or congenital conditions including Cerebral Palsy.
-CMRC is accredited by the Joint Commission International and Commission on Accreditation of Rehabilitation Facilities, the pre-eminent bodies for healthcare quality in the world.
+CMRC is a provider of specialized inpatient and outpatient rehabilitation and long-term care, with facilities in Abu Dhabi and Al Ain in the UAE, as well as Dhahran and Jeddah in Saudi Arabia, encompassing a total of 430 beds.
+CMRC provides multidisciplinary and intensive rehabilitation catering to individuals living with a spectrum of medical conditions, including strokes, brain or spinal cord injuries, and congenital conditions such cerebral palsy.
+At the core of CMRC’s mission is operational and medical excellence, a commitment reflected in its accreditation by the Joint Commission International (JCI), the pre-eminent body for healthcare quality and safety in the world, and Commission on Accreditation of Rehabilitation Facilities (CARF), the gold standard for rehabilitation service providers.
+CMRC completed its merger with Amanat’s portfolio company, Sukoon, in April 2023 to create the largest pan-GCC post-acute care provider.

 AED 873 MN